 In addition to talking therapy, there are other treatments that may be helpful in managing relocation depression, such as cognitive-behavioral therapy (CBT) or medication.
 It is important to find the right treatment plan for you, and a therapist can help you do this.

 If you are struggling with relocation depression, don’t hesitate to reach out for help.
+Connected Brain Counseling has therapists who specialize in moving depression who you can schedule a free consult with here.
 With the right treatment, you can overcome this difficult time and learn to find happiness in your new home.